-Revocable vs. irrevocable trusts: What you should know
+Revocable vs. irrevocable trusts: Similarities & differences

-• A trust is a legal agreement that dictates the ownership, management and transfer of assets.
-Trusts are often used as a part of estate planning.
+A trust is a legal arrangement that dictates the ownership, management and transfer of assets.
+Those assets might include money, real estate, stocks, personal belongings and more.
+Trusts are often used for estate planning, and there are two main categories: revocable trusts and irrevocable trusts.

 • Revocable trusts can be changed or revoked during the grantor’s lifetime.